2018 Tallahassee shooting

-On November 2, 2018, a mass shooting occurred at Tallahassee Hot Yoga, a yoga studio located in Tallahassee, Florida.
-The gunman, identified as Scott Paul Beierle, shot six women, two of them fatally, and pistol-whipped a man before killing himself.
+On November 2, 2018, a mass shooting occurred at Tallahassee Hot Yoga, a yoga studio located in Tallahassee, Florida, United States.
+Scott Paul Beierle shot six women, two fatally, and pistol-whipped a man before killing himself.

 Criminal investigators attested to the attacker's hatred of women.
 The US Secret Service and International Centre for Counter-Terrorism consider the attack an act of misogynist terrorism.

 Shooting

-Scott Paul Beierle entered the hot yoga studio at 5:37 p.m.
+Beierle entered the hot yoga studio at 5:37 p.m.
 EDT on November 2, 2018, shooting six people, resulting in the deaths of two women, Maura Binkley, 21, and Dr. Nancy Van Vessem, 61.
-Officers responded to reports of gunfire within three and a half minutes, at which point the perpetrator was found deceased.
-Partygoers in a bar across the street told reporters how they witnessed people fleeing from the studio and that a man in a bloody white T-shirt who ran into the bar claimed to have charged the shooter only to be pistol whipped.
-This claim was later backed up in interviews with survivors who stated that the male customer used a vacuum cleaner and then a broomstick to attack Beierle, which gave other students time to escape.
+Officers responded to reports of gunfire within three and a half minutes and found the perpetrator deceased.
+Partygoers in a bar across the street told reporters they saw people fleeing from the studio and that a man in a bloody white T-shirt who ran into the bar claimed to have charged the shooter only to be pistol whipped.
+This claim was later confirmed in interviews with survivors who stated that the male customer used a vacuum cleaner and then a broomstick to attack Beierle, which gave other students time to escape.
 Tallahassee Police Chief Michael DeLeo also credited the students who "fought back and tried not only to save themselves but other people".

+The shooter fired 14 bullets including the suicide shot.

-The yoga studio was a part of a plaza that is occupied by restaurants and other businesses.
-Those eating at the restaurant underneath the studio heard the gunshots and told reporters that the owner came through the dining area shortly after, asking if anyone was a doctor.
+The yoga studio was a part of a plaza occupied by restaurants and other businesses.
+Those eating at the restaurant beneath the studio heard the gunshots and told reporters that the owner came through the dining area shortly after, asking if anyone was a doctor.

 Victims

-When officers arrived, it was discovered that six people had been shot during the attack.
+When officers arrived, it was discovered that six people were shot in the attack.
 Two victims, Maura Binkley and Nancy Van Vessem, were deceased at the scene.
-Maura Binkley, age 21, was a student at Florida State University, and due to graduate in 2019.
-Dr. Nancy Van Vessem, age 61, was a doctor and the chief medical director for Capital Health Plan.
-She was also a faculty member at Florida State.
+Binkley, age 21, was a student at Florida State University, and due to graduate in 2019.
+Dr. Nancy Van Vessem, age 61, was a doctor, the chief medical director for Capital Health Plan, and a faculty member at Florida State University.

 Perpetrator

 Scott Paul Beierle (October 6, 1978 – November 2, 2018) was later revealed as the perpetrator by police.
-According to his social media profiles on Facebook and LinkedIn, Beierle was a military veteran and former teacher for the Anne Arundel County Public School System in Maryland, teaching both English and social studies at Meade High School and being affiliated with conservative groups FSU College Republicans and We Are Conservatives.
-Additionally, Beierle has also taught at numerous other schools as a substitute teacher, yet only briefly due to performance issues and inappropriate behavior.
-In one instance, Beierle was fired for an incident where he reportedly asked a female student if she was "ticklish", while touching her "below the bra line" on her stomach.
-He had been charged twice for battery, in 2012 and 2016, where he was accused of grabbing a woman's buttocks in both situations.
+According to his social media profiles on Facebook and LinkedIn, Beierle was a military veteran and former teacher for the Anne Arundel County Public School System in Maryland, teaching both English and social studies at Meade High School and being affiliated with conservative groups such as FSU College Republicans and We Are Conservatives.
+Additionally, Beierle had taught at numerous other schools as a substitute teacher, yet only briefly due to performance issues and inappropriate behavior.
+In one instance, he was fired for an incident where he reportedly asked a female student if she was "ticklish", while touching her "below the bra line" on her stomach.
+He was charged twice for battery, in 2012 and 2016, both times accused of grabbing a woman's buttocks.